treeverse/lakeFS/design/open/openapi-multipart-upload.md

         description: number of parts required to upload
         schema:
           type: integer
-          minimum: 1
-          maximum: 1000
     post:
       tags:
         - staging
       operationId: createMultipartUpload
       summary: Initiate a multipart upload
       description: Initiates a multipart upload and returns an upload ID with presigned URLs for each part.
-Part numbers starts with 1 (limit to 1000 parts).
+Part numbers starts with 1.
 Each part minimum size is 5M.
       responses:
         200:
           description: Multipart upload initiated